 His unique perspective of both arts has enabled him to isolate the takedowns and stand up work that he feels is most relevant to BJJ practitioners.
 Alan regularly teaches our ‘Judo for BJJ’ sessions on Wednesday evenings.
 Alan is also available for one-to-one private lessons – contact us if you would like book one.

 Andreas came to Jiu Jitsu via training in Muay Thai and grappling in his early thirties.
-Due to work commitments he took a break for a few years but returned to Jiu Jitsu in 2015 in order to get in shape for his wedding.
-He hasn’t left us since, and apparently you can teach an old dog new tricks as he won a Gold medal in the NAGA No Gi competition, as well as Silver and Bronze medals in IBJFF, NAGA and the Surrey Open Gi.
+Due to work commitments, he took a break for a few years but returned to Jiu-Jitsu in 2015 in order to get in shape for his wedding.
+He hasn’t left us since, and apparently, you can teach an old dog new tricks as he won a Gold medal in the NAGA No-Gi competition, as well as Silver and Bronze medals in IBJFF, NAGA and the Surrey Open Gi.
 Andreas is our competition team captain and organises our extra pre-competition preparation classes.
 He was awarded his brown belt by Marc and Nic in July 2018.

 Andreas’ attention to detail style of teaching helps our beginners get up to speed quickly and understand the basic concepts of BJJ.
 He also very much enjoys stretching and yoga and emphasises it in his warm-ups, having learned the hard way how important flexibility is.